 George Mackenzie earned his nickname “Bluidy Mackenzie” through his persecution of Covenanters in seventeenth-century Scotland.
 Thousands died because of his work.

-He ended up buried in a mausoleum in Greyfriars, and to date, the place has had a reputation for being hostile to visitors ever since.
+He ended up buried in a mausoleum in Greyfriars, and the place has since developed a reputation for being hostile to visitors.
+That reputation became harder to dismiss after later incidents.

 The current wave of incidents started after someone broke into the mausoleum in 1998.